yukuku/kotlin-web-site/docs/topics/arrays.md

 [//]: # (title: Arrays)

+An array is a data structure that holds a fixed number of values of the same type.
-Arrays in Kotlin are represented by the [`Array`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-array/) class.
-This class always stores objects.
+The most common type of array in Kotlin is the object-type array, represented by the [`Array`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-array/) class.
+If you need to manage primitive-type values, use the specialized classes for [primitive-type arrays](#primitive-type-arrays).

-If your array values are primitives, this has a performance impact because your primitives are boxed into objects.
+> If you use primitives in an object-type array, this has a performance impact because your primitives are boxed into objects.
-To avoid boxing when your array contains values of primitive type, use the specialized classes for [primitive type arrays](#primitive-type-arrays).
+> To avoid boxing overhead, use [primitive-type arrays](#primitive-type-arrays) instead.
+>
+{type="note"}

 ## When to use arrays

 You can use arrays in Kotlin when you have specialized low-level requirements that you need to meet.
-For example, if you have tight performance requirements, or you need to build custom data structures.
+For example, if you have performance requirements beyond what is needed for regular applications, or you need to build custom data structures.
 If you don't have these sorts of restrictions, we strongly recommend that you consider using a [collection](collections-overview.md) instead.

 Collections have many benefits compared to arrays.
 Whereas arrays are always mutable, collections can be read-only.
 This gives you more control and allows you to write robust code that has a clear intent.